 Today marks the 99th anniversary of the Miracle of the Sun at Fatima, Portugal.
 With the 100th anniversary of the first apparition of Fatima coming up in less than a year, I have been thinking a lot about Our Lady’s message.
+And a major part of that message is the importance of daily prayer.

 The Fatima message, with its requests for a life of prayer, penance, reparation, modesty and consecration.
 In this post I wanted to focus briefly on the importance of prayer and share a few quotes from many great saints.